Linus4/eldritchinstinct/eldritch-instinct-srd.md

 #### Actions

 In one round, a character may move somewhere close (15 m) and take up to one action.
-This may be checking someone's vitals, attacking, reloading a gun, making a second move, or some other reasonable action.
+This may be checking someone's vitals, attacking, reloading a gun, making a second move, dragging someone to the ground or some other reasonable action.

 #### Range